-Vekoma has built over 300 roller coasters.
-No other ride manufacturer has more coasters to their name than Vekoma and anyone who has visited a theme park has probably ridden a Vekoma coaster.
+Vekoma has built over 400 roller coasters.
+No other ride manufacturer has more coasters to their name than Vekoma and anyone who has visited a theme park has probably ridden one of them.

 Vekoma was founded in 1926 as a manufacturer of agricultural and mining machinery.
-In 1967, Vekoma started manufacturing amusement rides such as Ferris Wheels and has, since the mid-1970s, specialised in manufacturing thrill rides.
+In 1967, the Dutch company started manufacturing amusement rides such as Ferris Wheels and has specialized in manufacturing thrill rides since the mid-1970s.

 Vekoma’s First Coaster